mypiaware/virtual-radar-server-installation/README.md

 ### Installation

 This directory contains the main installation of VRS.
 There should never be any need to edit the contents of this directory.
+Any custom files in this directory will be permanently deleted if any upgrade/downgrade of VRS is performed.

 ### VRS-Extras